Big Max: Embiid signs $196 million extension with 76ers

 The 27-year-old Embiid was NBA MVP runner-up this season to Denver’s Nikola Jokic, making him eligible for the supermax contract extension.
 Embiid led the Sixers to the best regular-season record in the Eastern Conference.
 Under coach Doc Rivers, the Sixers lost in the second round to the Atlanta Hawks.

-The Sixers tweeted a photo of Embiid and team owner Josh Harriswith the contract that said, “@joelembiid isn’t going anywhere.”
+The Sixers tweeted a photo of Embiid and team owner Josh Harriswith the contract that said, ”(at)joelembiid isn’t going anywhere.”

 ”Joel is the definition of elite – a role model in our community and a true MVP-caliber superstar on the court,” Harris said. ”Since he was drafted in 2014, his rare blend of skills, charisma and leadership has transformed this franchise.
 We couldn’t be more grateful and excited to continue watching him in a 76ers uniform.”